 HinesLab is an independent R&D company, established in 1983 by Steve Hines offering engineering consulting and development of photographic equipment, miniaturized cameras, auto-stereoscopic 3-D displays, and flight-simulator optics.

-Steve is an engineering consultant, inventor and former Sr. Research Physicist with the Kodak Research Laboratories, and holds 28 patents on optical and mechanical inventions.
-HinesLab also offers manufacturing licenses for many of the technologies shown here.
+Steve is an engineering consultant, broad-based inventor and former Sr. Research Physicist with the Kodak Research Laboratories, and holds 30 patents on optical and mechanical inventions.
+HinesLab offers manufacturing licenses for many of the technologies shown here.

 • HinesLab, Inc., Glendale, CA, 1983-present.
-Inventor, developing optical systems and 3-D photographic equipment.
+Broad-based inventor and opto-mechanical engineer, developing photographic equipment, and auto-stereoscopic displays.

 • WED Enterprises (Walt Disney Productions, R&D), Glendale, CA, 1980-1983.
 Project engineer, Research and Development Department.
 Designed 3-D camera rig used to film "Magic Journeys" and "Captain Eo" for Disneyland and EPCOT Center.
 Developed interactive imaging display devices, optical projection systems and motion bases for simulator theaters in theme parks.